 It’s a dangerous world out there for fabrics, and the potential for stains is never far away.
 Fortunately, there are some stains that dry cleaning can remove with ease.
 Here are the most common categories:

 If you’ve ever tried removing an oil stain at home, we don’t have to tell you.
 It’s not easy.
 Why?
 We all know oil and water don’t mix, meaning water does little to loosen oil embedded in fabric.
+So, can dry cleaners get oil stains out?
 This is where the specialized solvents used in dry cleaning shine.
 They dissolve lipids and lift them away, leaving your clothes looking as good as new!

 Common Oil-Based Stains Dry Cleaning Can Remove:

 - Cooking oil

 - Skincare products (like lotion and some makeup types)

 - Motor oil

 We all face protein-based stains from time to time, and while you might be able to get them out with water at home, there’s always a risk of damaging the fabric or setting the stain if you’re not careful.
 This is where your dry cleaner can help.
 They use powerful enzyme treatments to “digest” proteins, breaking them down and rinsing them away.

 Common Protein-Based Stains Dry Cleaning Can Remove: